ZygalM1S1U/Mir_Appender/README.md

 -> read by program as 0x0803FF87
 ```

-With all directory information, no input
+With all directory information, no input means that this record will append it to the current directory.
 Example
 ```
 FileLoc:;
 ```
-Means that this record will append it to the current directory.

 5th record - The file directory to run the tool on.

 6th record - The filename to calculate the CRC on.